cloudogu/k8s-blueprint-operator/docs/operations/health_checks_en.md

 # Health checks

-Health checks are carried out for the Dogus and the components before and after the blueprint is applied.
+Before and after applying the blueprint, the ecosystem is checked to ensure that it is healthy.
+The following is checked:
+- Health of all Dogus based on the Dogu-CRs
+- Health of all components based on the component CRs
+- Check whether all necessary components required for the blueprint are installed

-The checks after applying the blueprint wait until all health checks are OK.
+The health checks use a built-in retry.
-The timeout and check interval can be set in the [Health-Config](#health-config).
+The timeout and check interval can be defined in the [Health-Config](#health-config).

-## Dogus
+## Ignoring health

-The health of all installed Dogus is checked.

-If this is not desired, the Dogu health checks can be deactivated in the blueprint, by setting `spec.ignoreDoguHealth` to `true`.
+Upfront health checks can be deactivated:

-## Components

-First, it is checked that the required components are installed.
-Then the health of all installed components is checked.

-For the configuration of required components, see [Health-Config](#health-config).

-If the component health checks are not to be executed, they can be deactivated in the blueprint, by setting `spec.ignoreComponentHealth` to `true`.
+- for Dogus, if `spec.ignoreDoguHealth` is set to `true`,
+- for components, if `spec.ignoreComponentHealth` is set to `true`.

+This makes it possible to fix errors on Dogus and components via Blueprint.
+For a Dogu upgrade, however, a Dogu must be healthy in order to be able to execute pre-upgrade scripts.
+Ignoring the dogu health can therefore lead to subsequent errors during the execution of the blueprint.

 ## Health-Config